Merchas Doski: International career

 Also eligible to represent Germany, Doski was invited to the Iraqi Olympic team camp in January 2022, and was one of five Iraqi players based abroad that were later selected for the 2022 Dubai Cup in March.
 He made his debut against Vietnam and went on to play against Saudi Arabia and Thailand too.

 He played in both warm-up matches against Iran before being selected for the 2022 AFC U-23 Asian Cup in Uzbekistan.
 He was one of the standing out players of Iraq during the tournament, scoring in the penalty shoot-out against Uzbekistan.

 On 25 August 2022, Doski was called up for the first time to the first team to play in the 2022 Jordan International Tournament.

-Personal life

-Merchas was born in Germany to parents who are from Zakho in northern Iraq.